reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 gcr.io/paketo-buildpacks/builder      652MB
 pratikdas/usersignup                  257MB
 ```
-## Motivations And Techniques for Optimized Images
+## Motivations and Techniques for Building Optimized Images

 We have two main motivations for optimization: